manatlan/sudoku_resolver/README.md

         return g
 ```

 Some grids are available in `g_simples.txt` (a grid by line of 81 chars, empty cases are `.`)

 The idea of the repo, is to compare differents languages at "run times".
-Currently, there a c/mojo/nim/java/js versions.
-So every version implements the same algorithm, without using specials optimisations provided by the language itself (I known that the mojo version with SIMD could outperform the C version)... and try to resolve the **first 100 grids**  !
+Currently, there a c/mojo/nim/java/js/rust versions.
+So every version implements the same algorithm, without using specials optimisations provided by the language itself ... and try to resolve the **first 100 grids** !!!

 On my computer (Intel® N100 × 4 / ubuntu 23.10), I got :